-For our recent works on intelligent tools and systems, please visit wits.berkeley.edu
+For our recent works and events on intelligent tools and systems, please visit wits.berkeley.edu

 BRIE was founded on one simple premise: that there can be no long-term low-tech prosperity for the American economy.
 Continued leadership in the development, production, and use of new technologies here in the United States is the key to America’s economic health.
 Through such landmark publications as Manufacturing Matters, BRIE research has shown that national comparative advantage is created not revealed, that high-tech trade patterns are massively influenced by domestic policies, that what a nation produces and trades – the composition of domestic production – matters mightily for its growth and security.

 The high quality of its research and writing has earned BRIE the respect of business and both sides of the aisle in Washington.
 In 1984, BRIE drafted for President Reagan’s Commission on Industrial Competitiveness what is now the commonly accepted definition of competitiveness.
 In 1993, President Clinton appointed one of BRIE’s directors, Laura D’Andrea Tyson, to chair the President’s Council of Economic Advisers and later to head the White House National Economic Council.